Grover Beach church leaders accused of misappropriation of funds

 A group of parishioners fighting to retain control of Bethel Baptist Church in Grover Beach has accused a former pastor of misappropriating church money.
 They say that Ronald Kennedy used church money to pay off personal credit card debt and gave more than $20,000 to a defunct nonprofit corporation while saying that the church needed to be dissolved because it was in financial trouble.
 [Cal Coast Times]

-Kennedy, who did not respond to questions from Cal Coast Times, was pastor when the Christian & Missionary Alliance (C&MA) claimed ownership of the 67-year-old church, valued at between $2.4 and $2.9 million.
+Kennedy, who did not respond to questions from Cal Coast Times, was pastor when the Christian & Missionary Alliance (C&MA) claimed ownership of the 57-year-old church, valued at between $2.4 and $2.9 million.

 The parishioners and neighbors of the church, led by interim pastor John Fleming, reviewed financial records left in the church when it was padlocked by the C&MA on May 5.
 The records show, the group says, that church money was used to pay Kennedy’s personal credit cards, the credit card debt of the person who handled the church accounting and more than $20,000 to a nonprofit that the state of California suspended in 2007.